High-temperature superconductivity from kinetic energy: Towards realistic regime of

-In the limit $J_\perp\gg t_0$, the bilayer type-II t-J model can be further reduced to the ESD model, with $t=\frac{3}{4}t_0$, $r=\sqrt{2}/{\sqrt{3}}$, and $\epsilon=[V-\frac{1}{4}J_\perp]/2$.
+In the limit $J_\perp\gg t_0$, the bilayer type-II t-J model can be further reduced to the ESD model, with $t=\frac{3}{4}t_0$, $r=\sqrt{2}/{\sqrt{3}}$, and $V_{\mathrm{eff}}=[V-\frac{1}{4}J_\perp]/2$.
 We simulate the model Eq.~\ref{eq:type-II} in 1D by DMRG.
 In Fig.~\ref{fig:9}(a), one can see that the spin gap in the $J_\perp\gg t_0$ limit converges to the value obtained directly from the corresponding ESD model.
 As $J_\perp/t_0$ decreases, the the spin gap decreases.
 However, the total weight in Fig.~\ref{fig:9}(b) slightly increases as we decrease $J_\perp/t_0$.
 As discussed in the previous section, in the $J_\perp\gg t_0$ limit the critical temperature $T_c$ is decided by the phase stiffness.
 At smaller $J_\perp/t_0$, the pairing gap becomes smaller than the phase stiffness, and $T_c$ is now limited by the pairing gap.

-In Fig.~\ref{fig:9}(c), we show the $t_0/J_\perp$ dependence of spin gap at fixed $J_\perp=1$.
-In the region $t_0/J_\perp \lesssim 0.5$, the pairing gap increases with the hopping at a fixed $J_\perp$, consistent with the picture of a kinetic superconductor.
-When $t_0/J_\perp \gtrsim 0.5$, the pairing gap decreases with $t_0/J_\perp$ at a fixed $J_\perp$.
-We note that here we always have $\epsilon \geq 0$, so the net repulsive interaction is repulsive and the pairing in the large $t_0/J_\perp$ regime is still not from simple mean field theory.
+Fig.~\ref{fig:9}(c) illustrates the $t_0/J_\perp$ dependence of spin gap at a fixed $J_\perp=1$.
+In the region $t_0/J_\perp \lesssim 0.5$, the pairing gap increases with the hopping at a fixed $J_\perp$, consistent with the expected behavior of a kinetic superconductor.
+Conversely, for $t_0/J_\perp \gtrsim 0.5$, the pairing gap decreases with $t_0/J_\perp$ at a fixed $J_\perp$.
+Importantly, we note that here we always have $V_{\mathrm{eff}} \geq 0$, indicating a net repulsive interaction.
+Consequently, the observed pairing at large $t_0/J_\perp$ cannot be attributed to simple mean-field mechanisms.
 At larger $t_0/J_\perp$, the low energy degree freedom is not fully restricted to the ESD Hilbert space.
 As shown in Fig.~\ref{fig:9}(d), the percentage of $S=1$ doublon grows with $t_0/J_\perp$.
-This offers an additional channel for single electron to move and save the kinetic energy.
-Thus the kinetic energy gain from Cooper pairing now is reduced.
-We believe the pairing in this regime is still dominated by kinetic energy.
+This provides an alternative channel for single-electron motion, saving the kinetic energy and consequently diminishing the energetic advantage of Cooper pairing.
+Nevertheless, we believe that kinetic energy remains the dominant driving force for pairing in this regime.